lordkkjmix/chatwoot-flutter-sdk/README.md

 - 📱 **Cross Platform** - Works on iOS, Android, and other Flutter platforms
 - 💾 **Offline Support** - Local message persistence with Hive
 - 📎 **File Attachments** - Support for image and file sharing
-- 🎨 **Customizable UI** - Build your own chat interface or use pre-built widgets
+- 🎨 **Customizable UI** - Build your own chat interface or use pre-built widgets (full native components coming soon)
 - 🔔 **Event Callbacks** - Handle typing indicators, message status, and more
 - 🌍 **Internationalization** - Multi-language support